Sea Eagle 420x Inflatable Kayak Reviews

 4.5 it would be a 5, but the rudder cracked has always been hard to install and remove.
 I use a small little rubber hammer.

 We have the 420x Explorer and we absolutely love our Sea Eagle and can't wait for summer to go back on the water.
 It has plenty of room for two and our gear, our gear being: bottles of water, snacks, sunscreen, extra towels and my shoes.
 People were in disbelief to see such a big rigid kayak inflate from such a small pack.
 Many times we would go out on the main lake, during the busy times and in rough conditions, to the disbelief of on lookers.
 By the way it handles great in rough water.
 Every time we took our Sea Eagle out heads turned.
-Not only did heads turn but people of all ages and backgrounds wanted to know all about our Sea Eagle and I think we always did a good job of being Sea Eagle Ambassadors.more ▼
+Not only did heads turn but people of all ages and backgrounds wanted to know all about our Sea Eagle and I think we always did a good job of being Sea Eagle Ambassadors.show full review ▼

 We can't say enough good things about our Sea Eagle.
 The only problem I've had is the Sea Eagle Life Vests were not comfortable.
 We purchased new vests after our first outing in our Sea Eagle.
 The vests we have now have a large V neck and do not ride up and choke us like the Sea Eagle vests.